 Blender Cross-Contact

-Frappuccinos and blended drinks are made in shared blenders that also blend items with cookies, java chips, and other potential gluten sources.
+Frappuccinos and blended drinks are made in shared blenders that also blend cookies, java chips, and other gluten-containing toppings.
+A rinsed blender is not the same as a dedicated one.
+Cross-contact is real and not eliminated by a quick wash.

 Preparation Surface

-Drinks are made on counters where food is also handled.
-The risk is relatively low for beverages but exists.
+Drinks are made on counters where pastries are also handled.
+The risk for plain coffee is lower than for blended drinks, but the prep surface is shared.

 Steam Wand